SabriVinco/On-Demand-SDN-Slices/README.md

 ## Scenario 2 - RADIOLOGY
 ### Overview
 On the days when the clinic offers radiology services, the slice consisting of the radiology machines is activated.
-The doctors can then connect to the machines, the machines can save data to the clinical data server, and they will have more bandwidth and so on.
+The doctors can then connect to the machines, the machines can save data to the clinical data server, and more bandwidth will be reserved for them.

 <p align="center">
   <img src="./GUI/Images/radiology.svg" alt="radiology" width="500">
 </p>

 ### Tests
+By running `pingall`, you can see which hosts a single host can reach, and the output will display the network structure mentioned earlier.

 <p align="left">
   <img src="./GUI/Images/ping_radiology.png" alt="ping_radiology" width="300">
 </p>

+To verify the accuracy of the network bandwidth, you can check the bandwidth between two hosts via `iperf <host1> <host2>` command.
+This image shows an example of fast link in our network:

 <p align="left">
   <img src="./GUI/Images/rad_d1_ho.png" alt="rad_d1_ho" width="400">